On greedy multi-step inertial randomized Kaczmarz method for solving linear systems: Introduction

 In this paper, we incorporate the greedy probability criterion into the MIRK method and propose the greedy MIRK (GMIRK) method for solving linear systems.
 Particularly, we propose a tighter threshold parameter for the greedy probability criterion.
-Theoretical analysis shows that the GMIRK method achieves a better convergence rate compared to both the MIRK method and the GRK method.
-Furthermore, our convergence result about the linear convergence of the GMIRK method is based on the quantity $\nmsq{x\k -x\s}$, rather than its expectation $ \E \left[\nmsq{x\k -x\s} \right]$, which is commonly used in the literature \cite{bai2018greedy,bai2021greedy}.
+Theoretical analysis shows that the GMIRK method achieves a faster convergence rate compared to both the MIRK method and the GRK method.
+Furthermore, linear convergence of the proposed GMIRK is based on the quantity $\nmsq{x\k -x\s}$, rather than its expectation $ \E [\nmsq{x\k -x\s} ]$, which is commonly used in the literature \cite{bai2018greedy,bai2021greedy}.
 We refer such convergence as \textit{deterministic}.
 Numerical results demonstrate that the GMIRK method outperforms the GRK method in terms of both iteration counts and computing times, especially when the rows are highly coherent.

 In addition, we give an elaborate geometric explanation for the multi-step inertial extrapolation approach.
 Recall that the Kaczmarz method orthogonally projects the iterate $ x\k $ onto the solution set $ \{ x \ | \ \inn{a\ik,x} = b\ik\} $ at each iteration.
 In this paper, we exhibit that the Kaczmarz method with multi-step inertial extrapolation approach actually projects $ x\k $ onto the solution set of two successive working rows